matteogaspa/matteogaspa.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Statistical Sciences at the [University of Padova](https://www.stat.unipd.it).
+I am a PhD student in Statistical Sciences at the [University of Padova](https://www.stat.unipd.it), advised by Bruno Scarpa.
+I am currently a Visiting Research Scholar in the department of Statistics and Data Science at Carnegie Mellon University working with [Aaditya Ramdas](https://www.stat.cmu.edu/~aramdas/) and his group.

 # Info
 Matteo Gasparin